-This chapter incorporates information from the 2005 OSRP, updating information when possible.
+This chapter incorporates information from the 2005 OSRP, updating information when possible from the 2011 Draft Plan.
 It will provide an overview of existing open space and recreational resources, examine current and future needs, and make recommendations to meet those needs.
 Additional information regarding parks and recreational facilities is provided in the Public Services and Facilities chapter, and natural resources including water and wildlife are discussed in the Natural, Historic and Cultural Resources chapter.